logicahealth/covid-19/fsh/ig-data/input/pagecontent/index.md

 DO NOT use the FHIR profiles or data elements defined in the COVID-19 HL7 FHIR Implementation Guide to transmit data to state or local health departments as part of electronic case reporting.

-The models are provided without warrantee or guarantee that they are accurate, complete, or fit for purpose.

-This HL7 specification contains and references intellectual property owned by third parties ("Third Party IP").
-Implementers and testers of this specification SHALL abide by the license requirements for each terminology content artifact utilized within a functioning implementation.
-Terminology licenses SHALL be obtained from the Third Party IP owner for each code system and/or other specified artifact used.
-It is the sole responsibility of each organization deploying or testing this specification to ensure their implementations comply with licensing requirements of each Third Party IP."

 #### Sources